syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Math-Trigonometry.md

-* The absolute value of the multiple is used, so that the `ISO.CEILING` function returns the mathematical ceiling irrespective of the signs of number and significance.
+* The absolute value of the multiple is used, meaning `ISO.CEILING` always rounds up, regardless of the sign of the number or significance.

+* If either number or significance is zero, the function returns zero.

 ## CEILING.PRECISE

-The function `CEILING.PRECISE` returns a number that is rounded up to the nearest integer or to the nearest multiple of significance.
-Regardless of the sign of the number, the number is rounded up.
-However, if the number or the significance is zero, zero is returned.
+The `CEILING.PRECISE` function rounds a number up to the nearest integer or a specified multiple of significance.
+Like ISO.CEILING, it always rounds up regardless of whether the number is positive or negative.
+If the number or significance is zero, it returns zero.